-- 41. A handler who touches or physically interferes with his dog will be penalised according to the seriousness of the offence. - 42.
+- 40. A handler who touches or physically interferes with his dog will be penalised according to the seriousness of the offence. - 41.
 Correction, intimidation or physical punishment of a dog during a Trial or on Trial grounds will not be permitted.
 Any person who physically punishes a dog on the Trial grounds may be ordered from the grounds and further dealt with at the discretion of the Member Body

-PART 8 FIELD TEST PROCEDURE.
+PART 8 FIELD TEST PROCEDURES

-- 43. The Field Trials, both field and water testing, are to conclude on the same day, if possible.
-If not finalised on that day, then the Trials shall be concluded on the first available day following. - 44.
+- 42. The Field Trials, both field runs are to conclude on the same day, if possible.
+If not finalised on that day, then the Trials shall be concluded on the first available day following. - 43.
 The dogs will be tested in the field in pairs with a judging sheet being completed during each run for each dog in competition.

-Each Field Trial Stake will consist of two runs in the field and at least one water run for each dog subject to any eliminating which may eventuate during the progress of the Stake, subject to Rule 41.
+The Trial shall not be a knock out competition.
+Each Field Trial Stake will consist of two runs in the field for each dog subject to any eliminating which may eventuate during the progress of the Stake, subject to Rule 41.

 If one dog points game, the other dog must not be drawn across it, to take that point, but must back of its own accord.
-Dogs must be hunted together and handlers must walk within a reasonable distance of one' another.
+Dogs must be hunted together and handlers must walk within a reasonable distance of one another.